This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-The week before your surgery:
+The week before your procedure:

-The night before your surgery:
+The night before your procedure:

-The day of your surgery:
+The day of your procedure:

 - You or a close family member will be asked to sign a legal document called a consent form.
-It gives caregivers permission to do the procedure or surgery.
+It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 What will happen:

-After your surgery:
+After your procedure:

 - You get a cold or the flu.